Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Problem Formulation and Background

-The transmission probability $\beta(s_t, c_{i,t}) = c_{i,t} (1 - \bar{h}_t)^\kappa \beta_0$ now depends on the base spreading rate $\beta_0$, the boosting-factor state $c_{i,t}$, the fraction of aware nodes $\bar{h}_t = \frac{1}{N}\sum_{j=1}^{N} h_{j,t}$, and a saturation exponent \(\kappa > 0\).
-Note that the saturation component in this example explicitly incorporates long-range interactions into the transition dynamics, which violates \cref{eq:factorize}, but provides a contrasting variation to the purely local dynamics of the epidemic example.
+The transmission probability $\beta(s_t, c_{i,t}) = c_{i,t} (1 - \bar{h}_t)^\kappa \beta_0$ now depends on the base spreading rate $\beta_0$, the boosting-factor state $c_{i,t}$, the fraction of aware nodes $\bar{h}_t = \frac{1}{N}\sum_{j=1}^{N} h_{j,t}$, and a saturation exponent $\kappa > 0$.
+Note that the saturation component in this example explicitly incorporates long-range interactions into the transition dynamics, which violates \Cref{eq:factorize}, but provides a contrasting variation to the purely local dynamics of the epidemic example.
 Finally, the boosting-factor updates deterministically: $c_{i,t+1} = \text{clip}(c_{i,t} + a_{i,t}, 0, 1)$.
 Here, a reward function is designed to encourage the aware state while penalizing the cost of the global boosting-factor usage. \end{example}

-These examples highlight two core challenges we aim to address.
-First, the problem of \emph{long-range interactions}, where local agent states and actions have complex, non-local consequences.
-Second, the need for \emph{network-generalizability}, as an ideal control policy should be transferable and effective both across local observations within the Dec-POMDP and across entire network topologies without requiring retraining.
+These examples highlight the two core challenges we aim to address.
+These systems are vulnerable to \emph{long-range interactions}, as local agent states and actions have complex, non-local consequences.
+Further, they underscore the need for \emph{network generalizability}, as an ideal control policy should be transferable and effective both across local agent observations and across entire network topologies without requiring retraining.

 Our proposed STACCA framework is designed to address these challenges by drawing from several methods in the literature.
-We now review the relevant background on Multi-Agent Proximal Policy Optimization (MAPPO), the Transformer architecture, and Graph Attention Networks (GATs).
+We now review the relevant background on MAPPO, the Transformer, and Graph Attention Networks (GATs).